Justice Technology Review

 Join the Justice Technology Review

 The journal is currently recruiting editorial board members, peer reviewers, and its first authors.
-If you work on justice technology evaluation from any discipline — computer science, law, design, public policy, or practice — the editors would welcome hearing from you.
+If you work on justice technology from any discipline — computer science, law, design, public policy, or practice — we would welcome your involvement.